MatthewHarrigan/fret/README.md

 The default order is open strings first then the other notes.
 In Mike Walker's terms, planetary and orbital notes.
 The idea is that each planetary note is next to and orbital note.
 You can change the order in the config.
+If you slide up to note, you don't know it yet.

 Also note that you never play an open string; play the note at the 12 fret instead.